 BG Paralegal Vanessa Pierre advocates to decrease food insecurity in minority neighborhoods in the Washington, DC area through gardening, food education, and food banks.
 She was recently featured in the Washington Post where she talked about how she strives to improve her community with the work she does.
 Vanessa is a member of the Capital Area Food Bank's Client Leadership Council (CLC), a group of like-minded individuals from across the DC area taking part in a ten-month advocacy training program aimed at empowering them to serve as effective agents of change in their communities.

-As the head of Bailey Glasser's eDiscovery practice, BG Partner Katherine Charonko has led the firm, and the attorney teams we work with, in adopting innovative approaches to data analytics in litigation.
-Katherine's work frequently involves working with attorneys all across the country on complex litigation against some of the largest companies in the world.
+As the head of Bailey Glasser's eDiscovery practice, BG Partner Katherine Charonko has led the firm, as well as the lawyers we work with, in adopting innovative approaches to data analytics in litigation.
+Katherine works with lawyers from across the country on complex litigation against some of the largest companies in the world.
 Not only is Katherine a recognized leader in electronically stored information (ESI), she recently became a new mom.
-Please view the video from her here where she talks about how she balances motherhood with her professional career.
+Please view the video here where she talks about how she balances motherhood with her professional career.

 From Diversity Partner Elizabeth Ryan

-Bailey Glasser’s Diversity Committee is chaired by our Diversity Partner, Elizabeth Ryan, and includes members of our staff who hail from a variety of backgrounds across the spectrum and who support the firm’s efforts to create the most inclusive work environment possible.
+Bailey Glasser’s Diversity Committee is chaired by our Diversity Partner, Elizabeth Ryan, and includes members of our staff who hail from a variety of backgrounds and who support the firm’s efforts to create the most inclusive work environment possible.

 "Increasing diversity is a priority for all of us at Bailey Glasser.
-We believe that creating a culture where all voices are heard is integral to our legal work and improves the services we provide to our clients.
+We believe creating a culture where all voices are heard is integral to our legal work and improves the services we provide to our clients.
 We are committed to recruiting, developing, retaining and promoting talented lawyers and staff with diverse backgrounds and experiences across our offices.” – Elizabeth Ryan.